zwazoe/object-match-maker/README.md

 ## Case 1: argument 1, obj
+>node test test_1
-Imagine, object A was a newly created object. object B was coming from  the database.
+- Imagine, object A was a newly created object.
+- object B was coming from  the database.
-And you do not want to override what is already on the database.
+- And you do not want to override what is already on the database.
-You simply wanted to add the new data (a) to the existing data (b).
+- You simply wanted to add the new data (a) to the existing data (b).

 Here's the solution:

->From test script, run: node test test_1

 ```
 let c = ObjectMatchMaker([a,b])